elypia/open-agreements/README.md

 grants all rights from a rightsholder of copyrighted material to another entity, except the right to commercially sub-license the work.

-This means you can use, modify, and redistribute the work comercially, however may not sub-license the work to others or to the public for a profit.
+This means you can use, modify, and redistribute the work commercially, however may not sub-license the work to others or to the public for a profit.
 (You can omit this clause if it doesn't suit you.)